Deltote bellicula (Hübner, 1818)

 Bog Lithacodia Moth

-Deltote bellicula is a distinctive very small day-flying moth (FW length 9 mm) that occurs in spagnum bogs in late spring and early summer.
+Deltote bellicula is a distinctive very small day-flying moth (FW length 9 mm) that occurs in spagnum bogs during early summer.
 The forewing is light gray medial to the mid-wing and near the reniform spot, rich brown in the anterior and posterolateral median area, and near the outer margin.
 The remainder of the distal wing is golden brown.
 The antemedial line is faint, slightly zig-zag in shape.
 The postmedial line is laterally convex from the costal margin to the fold, then bent 90 degrees to end at the anal angle.
 The lower two-thirds are white, forming a prominent chevron-shaped mark.The subterminal line is golden brown and is partially confluent with the adjacent similarly colored area.
 The orbicular and reniform spots are inconspicuous.
 The adjoining portions of the spots are white and are joined across the cell by a yellow line.
 The hindwing is dark gray with a lighter two-toned fringe.
 The head and thorax are gray.
 The male antenna is filiform.

 This species is unmistakable due to the white chevron on the lower outer part of the small brown, gray, and gold colored forewing.